r3cla/civiccanvas/README.md

 # Civic Canvas
 A CSS3/HTML5 responsive template.
-Made simply so users with foundational knowledge with HTML can edit it for their own purposes.
+Created so that users with basic HTML knowledge can easily adapt it for their own needs.

 [Live Demo](https://civiccanvas.netlify.app/)